 Regardless of the historical and cultural context, Ray’s extensive recording career makes for fascinating listening as we see how he grows and changes as a performer through the years.
-Early routines and songs recorded in the 1930’s appear in different forms later, expanded to take advantage of longer recording times provided by LP’s, with new references for contemporary audiences and new jokes and asides to keep the routines fresh.
+Early routines and songs recorded in the 1930s appear in different forms later, expanded to take advantage of longer recording times provided by the new Long Play record format, with new references for contemporary audiences and new jokes and asides to keep the routines fresh.
 We hear Ray in the studio alone, with a piano or band as accompaniment; we hear him as a consummate nightclub performer, and finally in impromptu routines at a private party.

 Ray’s unique talents shine brightly even today.
 One wonders what Ray could have accomplished if he had been less controversial and had been able to play into the mainstream entertainment industry.
 At the same time, one marvels at the niche Ray manage to carve for his unique talents as a performer.

 In the mid-1930s, the first known official releases appear by Ray on the Western Record Company Bourbana label, pressed by the Lyric Sales Company, 742 Market Street in San Francisco.
 Most, perhaps all of the sides feature Bart Howard who would later compose “In Other Words” (aka “Fly Me to the Moon”).
 The tracks were recorded in Hollywood around 1936 and many would eventually be re-released or pirated on several small labels throughout the late 30s and into the 40s.